christianrondeau/ikiwiki-docker/README.md

 This is a Dockerfile for a sandbox ikiwiki.

-## Run

-The image is built on the Docker hub and you can pull & run:

-    docker run -d -p 8001:80 --name ikiwiki elecnix/ikiwiki

-Open http://localhost:8001/ and play with ikiwiki.

 ## Build yourself

 You can build the image yourself with this git repository.